 Finally, the result is written to either

 If you configured the default bucket option, nothing changes in the UI.
-If you followed the previous part of tutorial you don’t have to do anything.
+If you followed the previous part of our tutorial, you don’t have to do anything.
 Just run the component and you should see that two tables were produced.

 If you happen to see the following error message: